-Leadership Development & the Change Process
+The 5-Stage Leadership Change Process

-Behavior change isn’t one tip-sheet or skills workshop away.
+Behavior change isn’t one workshop away.

-At 360° Coaching, I offer a STRUCTURED PROCESS that reshapes how leaders think, react, and relate under pressure.
+At Austin-based 360 Coaching, I offer a structured process that reshapes how leaders in Austin and Central Texas think, react, and relate under pressure.
+I make that process visible so clients understand the time, sequence, and effort that sustainable change actually requires.

 Automatic Responses Take Over Under Pressure

+Delegate.
+Listen.
 Stay calm under pressure.

-And yet—when the stakes rise, old patterns are sure to return.
+We know the basic wisdom.
+But when the stakes rise, old patterns are sure to return.

 Old assumptions must be examined, tested, and reworked.
-We think of this as a "mindset update".
+We think of this as a "mindset update."

 The approach is not about positive thinking or self-correction.
 It's about developing more accurate, flexible perspectives that support current leadership demands.